saakethmm/Themed-Codenames/README.md

   - `test_routes.py`: Tests for routes.
 - `config.py`: Configuration classes.
 - `run.py`: Entry point to run the Flask application.
-- `game_words.json`: Stores generated words for the current game session.
+- `game_words.json`: Stores generated words for the all game sessions played so far.

 ## Testing